surajsureshkumar/masters-big-data/README.md

 - `title_director()`: Extracts and processes director information from the `title.crew.tsv.gz` file, saving the cleaned data in `title_directors.csv`.
 - `title_producer()`: Extracts and processes producer information from the `title.principals.tsv.gz` file, saving the cleaned data in `title_producer.csv`.
 - `title_actor_character()`: Combines data from `title.principals.tsv.gz` and `characters.tsv` to create a detailed relationship between actors and characters, saving the result in `title_actor_character.csv`.

+### The Scripts in the Finding Functional Dependencies performs the following:
+find_dependencies.py: The script will print the functional dependencies between columns in the dataset. main.py: The script will join and merge the datasets, resulting in new_relation.csv. remove_character.py: The script will clean the data by removing duplicate entries, and the result will be saved as find_dependencies.tsv